profAlphaOmega/xrpl_ws_client/README.md

 ### This client does not contain any signing methods
 ### There is an official python xrpl http library that you can use in conjunction: https://xrpl.org/get-started-using-python.html

+This client does not have all of the API commands, not by a longshot.
+It is meant to give you an overall framework to bootstrap from and connect you to the XRPL via websocket.

+Check out the full list of Websocket API commands at: https://xrpl.org/websocket-api-tool.html

 To get started clone the repo